add tag

 It's interesting to see that inserting any of the commands `\pagebreak[1]%`, `\nopagebreak[1]%`, or `\penalty0%` right after `w\ldots]` prevents a page break between “*w…)*” and “(1)”.
 As for `\nopagebreak[1]%`, it's expected.
 However, as for `\pagebreak[1]%` and `\penalty0%`, these commands have an opposite effect (which is strange because IMHO, they apparently should enable breaking or at least not prevent it)!

 Why does this happen?
-What would be an appropriate way to *slightly* discourage a page break between the header end “*w…)*” and the start of the list “(1)”?
+What would be an appropriate way to *slightly* discourage a page break between the header end “*w…)*” and the start of the first list item “(1)”?

 Crossposts: http://tex.stackexchange.com/questions/678749 , http://golatex.de/viewtopic.php?f=4&p=121245 , http://texwelt.de/fragen/29115 and http://latex.org/forum/viewtopic.php?f=4&p=118787 .